apache/airflow/docs/apache-airflow/start.rst

       export AIRFLOW_HOME=~/airflow

+   Make sure that `AIRFLOW_HOME` points to absolute path, otherwise, on next steps, you may receive sqlite errors like `sqlalchemy.exc.OperationalError: (sqlite3.OperationalError) unable to open database file`

 2. Install Airflow using the constraints file, which is determined based on the URL we pass:

    .. code-block:: bash